 People sometimes forget that the smallest and most convenient storage space is in their own heads.
-If you find yourself in the midst of a disaster and you need to either build or fix something, having the knowledge and experience already in your mind will hugely benefit your ability to survive.
+If you find yourself in the midst of a disaster and you need to either build or fix something, having the necessary knowledge and experience in your mind instead of in a book will hugely benefit your ability to survive.

 Here, then, are 20 skills you can trade after TEOTWAWKI, listed in alphabetical order:

 Want to save this post for later?
 Click Here to Pin It on Pinterest!

 1. Animal Husbandry